Driven Element Box for VHF/UHF Antenna

 thingiverse

-The idea behind this was to make and easy to build driven element for a 6m to 70cms Yagi (although it might be a bit big for a small 70cms beam) and incorporate a choke into the box.
-Now this might not be the best place for the choke but it is certainly neat This project is primarily for a 7 element 6m portable contest antenna for the UKAC so I wanted to be able to put it all together as quickly as possible on site.
-The passive elements will clip into 10mm pipe clips on the supports.
-Very much like the 2m one that is on my blog. www.chopcat.co.uk if anyone is interested.
-This is plan B of the prototype I have made and is shown in the photos.
-I made as separate elements and now have reduced the box to three bits.
-No longer needing the two brackets to clamp to the boom.
-After a short time trying to work out how to make my new R2 print now its touch screen has stopped working plan B is printed (in orange).
-This is the composite version of the box for a 30mm square boom.
-Anyway I will update as I print more and fine tune with field tests.
-Designed in sketchup and printed on an R2 in PLA so far.
+The concept behind this was to create a simple, easy-to-assemble driven element for a 6m to 70cms Yagi, which could also incorporate a choke into the box.
+Although it might be somewhat large for a small 70cms beam, this design proved to be neat nonetheless.
+This project primarily focused on creating a 7-element 6m portable contest antenna for the UKAC, and I aimed to have it ready as quickly as possible on-site.
+The passive elements will clip onto 10mm pipe clips attached to the supports, similar to my 2m one featured on my blog at www.chopcat.co.uk.
+This is plan B of the prototype shown in the photos.
+Initially, I made separate elements and then reduced the box to three parts, eliminating the need for two brackets to clamp onto the boom.
+Following a short time trying to figure out how to create my new R2 print after its touch screen stopped working, plan B was printed (in orange).
+This is the composite version of the box designed for a 30mm square boom.
+I will update this project as I continue printing and fine-tune it with field tests.
+Designed in SketchUp and printed on an R2 using PLA so far.

 With this file you will be able to print Driven Element Box for VHF/UHF Antenna with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Driven Element Box for VHF/UHF Antenna.